switchalls/sainsburys-serverside-test/README.md

 *TODO* - Why is Jsoup converting absolute href links (`https://jsainsburyplc.github.io`) to relative ones (`../shop`) when running via main but not junits ?

-*TODO* - Should "Blackcurrents 150g" description be "Union Flag" ?